Backlang-Org/backlang-org.github.io/learn/plugins/intrinsics.md

 ## Identifiers

 You can use identifiers to represent for example registers and give addresses names.
 A custom identifier is present by an enum.
 You have to provide it as static field on your intrinsic class.
 Now you can use your enum in intrinsic methods.
 To give numbers only a name like special addresses you can add a `IntrinsicAlias` annotation to your enum.
+The IntrinsicAlias enums will be automaticly converted to its value.